GizmoBricks/GizmoTools/README.md

 # GizmoTools
-Tools, modules and code to avoid limitation of the Lego Mindstorms and Spike Prime
+Tools, modules, guides, and code to avoid limitations of the Lego Mindstorms and Spike Prime.